pyroscope/alma-nap/README.rst

 The default configuration comes with multiple PHP hardening settings that might break some features of your application.
-Please check the following points and if there is a conflict, either change you code or adapt the default values.
+Please check the following points and if there is a conflict, either improve your code or adapt the default values.

 * Make sure you're not relying on side effects of assertions.